 But why is it that when we see the footage, we get a lot of cringe-worthy moments?

 Researchers at the University of Wisconsin, Milwaukee found in their study that people have only been exposed to themselves by their reflection.
 But your reflection is not your real face, it's a mirror image of yourself.
 Mind blowing as it is, this is the reason why you often cringe when you see yourself on video.
-Because the image you prefer and are most familiar with, is actually just a reflection and the person who looks like you in the video is your actual image IRL.
-And this is what the world actually sees. (via wistia.com)
+Because the image you prefer and are most familiar with is actually just a reflection.
+The person who looks like you in the video is your actual image IRL.
+This is also what the world actually sees. (via wistia.com)